thedude0606/options_copy_TB/PROGRESS.md

 - Added caching for frequently accessed data to improve performance
 - Fixed Bollinger Bands calculation error in recommendation_engine.py by properly handling DataFrame return values
 - Fixed database connection error in options_db.py by properly initializing the connection variable and ensuring data directories exist
-- Fixed 'price_history' attribute error in data_collector.py by implementing Yahoo Finance API integration as a replacement for the Schwab API method
+- Fixed 'price_history' attribute error in data_collector.py by implementing proper Schwab API client methods with mock authentication for testing

 ## Current Work in Progress
 - Testing the enhanced recommendation engine with the new underlying data approach
 - Verifying multi-timeframe analysis integration with ML predictions
 - Ensuring all implemented features are properly utilized
 - Improving error handling and database operations
-- Validating the Yahoo Finance API integration for historical data retrieval
+- Validating the Schwab API client methods implementation for historical data retrieval

 ## Known Issues or Challenges
 - Historical data for option symbols is not available, now using underlying stock data instead
 - ML predictions need to be generated from underlying data when options data is missing
 - Need to verify the functionality of ML components with the new data approach
 - Database operations need proper directory creation and connection handling
-- Schwab API client lacks 'price_history' method, requiring alternative data sources for historical data
+- Schwab API authentication requires interactive login, implemented mock authentication for testing

 ## Next Steps
 - Complete testing of the integrated features